 Eligible academic foci include basic and/or clinical research related to allergy, asthma and/or anaphylaxis.
 The quality of the research or training opportunity and the potential for a combined career as a clinician and researcher are the principal criteria on which applications are judged.

 Details regarding the terms and conditions of funding, eligibility, evaluative criteria and the application process are all outlined in the Call for Applications below.

 For more information please contact:

-Highly Qualified Personnel (HQP) and Events Coordinator
+Manager, Highly Qualified Personnel (HQP) Training Program and Events

 AllerGen NCE Inc.